230.501 Definition of Accredited Investor as used in Regulation D

 The SEC announced the adoption of amendments to the definition of “accredited investor,”.
 In efforts to “simplify, harmonize, and improve” the rules governing the private offering of securities while maintaining investor protections by adding new categories of qualifications, including

-- Individuals with professional certifications, designations or credentials issued by an accredited educational institution, which the SEC may designate from time to time;
+- Individuals with professional certifications, designations or credentials issued by an accredited educational institution;

 - Individuals who are “knowledgeable employees” of private funds;